joy-repo/algo/Study_resource/Java_Learn/Java Multithreading for Senior Engineering Interviews/educative_synchronized.md

 This method is the same as the notify() one except that it wakes up all the threads that are waiting on the object's monitor.

+## Interrupted Exception

+If a thread is interrupted while waiting/sleeping, it'll wake up and immediately throw Interrupted exception.
+The thread class exposes the interrupt() method which can be used to interrupt a thread that is blocked in a sleep() or wait() call.

 ## ***Volatile***